Renaissance Pleasure Faire of Southern California: Attire

 The costumes worn by official RPFS's actors are styled after those of the period of Elizabeth I of England (1558—1603) and must pass a rigorous approval process ensuring their authenticity.
 There are five general classes of attire: Yeoman, Merchant, Gentry, Nobility and Military.
 Other cultures represented include Scottish/Irish Highlanders, Germanic Landsknechts, Italians, Spaniards, and various Arabian cultures.
 There are also performance groups such as mongers, Puritans, adventurers and inventors, which are organized into guilds.
 Patrons are encouraged to wear Renaissance-inspired costumes, but are not required to adhere to the Elizabethan period.
 They are also welcomed to participate by dressing up to join the fun on various themed weekends. (i.e. RenCon, Pirates, Heroes & Villains, etc...)
 Recent themed weekends include categories such as "time traveler weekend" which suggest patrons attend in costume from any time period and any location in the world.
 While this broadens the scope of potential patron interest, it may detract from the Elizabethan tone of the setting.

+Performers and attendees

+Notable performers and artisans that have attended the Faires: